 - Grab the GFCI or AFCI Combination circuit breaker and at a slight angle hook the base of the breaker into the panel mounting rail/recess.
-Align the breaker's connection plug on the back of the breaker with the panel's Hot bus bar knife blade and press the breaker into place on the main bus bar.
+Align the breaker's connection plug on the back of the breaker with the panel's Hot bus bar knife blade and press the breaker breaker into place on the main bus bar.

-- Replace the panel cover, then turn on the main panel power and turn on the circuit breaker to ensure proper operation.
+- Replace the panel cover, and then turn on the main panel power and turn on the circuit breaker to ensure proper operation.

 - Test the GFCI operation by pressing the "push to test" button on the breaker.
 The breaker handle should trip and power should shut off to the circuit if it operating properly.

 - Reset the breaker generally by pushing the handle to the far "OFF" position then turn to the "ON" position.